aerobatic/grunt-aerobatic/README.md

 In simulator mode you would work off a URL in the format: `http://<your_app_name>.aerobaticapp.com?sim=1&user=<your_user_id>&reload=1`

 The aerobatic platform detects the `sim=1` and automatically repoints your scripts, stylesheets, templates, images, etc. to `http://localhost:3000`.

-####index
-Type: `String`
-Default value: `index.html`

-The name of the index document representing the entry point to your single page app.

 #### port
 Type: `Number`